 From engineers who design and supervise road construction, to snowplow drivers who keep those roads safe, to troopers who serve and protect highway users, to planners who help communities obtain funding for airport improvements, WYDOT is committed to building a better transportation system for the traveling public.

 A majority of WYDOT’s budget and efforts go toward planning, building and maintaining the 6,800 miles of highway that connect Wyoming’s communities and surrounding states.
 But as a full-service transportation provider, the agency has numerous other responsibilities.
 In addition to coordinating improvements at 40 airports around the state, agency personnel also collect fuel taxes and user fees that are used to fund transportation projects; oversee production of license plates for distribution to the county governments; test drivers and issue drivers licenses; enforce traffic laws, and regulate commercial vehicle operations.

-Overall leadership for WYDOT is provided by Director John Cox and his executive staff team who administer five divisions: Del McOmie (Chief Engineer), Dennis Byrne (Aeronautics), Gregg Fredrick (Engineering and Planning), Tom Loftin (Support Services), Col. John Butler (Highway Patrol), and Ken Shultz (Operations).
+Overall leadership for WYDOT is provided by Interim Director William T. "Bill" Panos and his executive staff team who administer agency divisions: Gregg Fredrick (Chief Engineer), Dennis Byrne (Aeronautics), Tom Loftin (Support Services), Col. John Butler (Highway Patrol), and Ken Shultz (Operations).

 Work at the Orin Junction rest area on Interstate 25 has been completed.
 The rest area, which was scheduled to reopen by late this afternoon, opened at around 9:30 a.m.Back to news list